UoB-COMSM0110/2024-group-14/README.md

 ### Early stages design
 During the early stages of the design process, we began to iterate on the game that was chosen as our template - Rapid Roll.
 We wanted to incorporate elements of pixel art and retro-like aspects in our game since all of us shared fond memories of playing these games in our childhood.
 Because of this, Rapid Roll was the perfect game for us to develop interesting challenges and captivating lore behind our game.
 We believe that creating a simple, but challenging and impressionable, game would captivate the players and have them coming back for more.

 During our discussions, we identified what game mechanics and graphics we would like to be incorporated in our game and drew mock-ups of what it would look like on an iPad.
 This allowed us to visualise the final game which motivated all of us to be invested in the development process.
 These images represent an early rough draft of our game with different levels incorporated and what the main game page would look like.
 As a team, we also wanted to immerse the player in a lore-like environment by designing our graphics based on a deep sea theme (spikes, crabs and shark teeth).
-Furthermore, as we continued to refine our ideas, different iterations of mock-ups were drew up to represent the ideas of the team.
+Furthermore, as we continued to refine our ideas, different iterations of mock-ups were drawn up to represent the ideas of the team.

 Overall, the early stage design process consisted of discussions around appropriate themes, game mechanics, challenges and difficulty levels.
 We wanted these elements to be represented throughout our game and we believe that creating mock-ups early on helped us envision the final product.
 Because of this, we have a clear vision of what the game would look like and are confident that it will bring different elements of enjoyment to players.